Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 We visit `/profile`, upload an image (e.g., `.png`), and see it displayed.
 Invalid files trigger flash messages.

-**Explanation**: Fastify’s `fastify-multipart` provide robust file handling.
+Fastify’s `fastify-multipart` provide robust file handling.
 We validate file extensions and use unique filenames to prevent conflicts.
 The plugin-based approach keeps file upload logic modular, aligning with Fastify’s architecture.

 ## A Journey Through CSS Styling